Diploma of Paramedical Science degree pathway

 As you can see, there are some credible universities in that list.
 These are forward-thinking universities who see great merit in APC graduates becoming part of the paramedicine student cohort.
-More of that in another article.
+The above information can be subject to change.

 Shared subjects across the Diploma and Bachelor of Paramedicine

 Data gathered from 11 universities offering the bachelor’s degree in paramedic science indicates some clear commonalities across the core subjects.